taco-c/trainfuck/README.md

-# Trainfuck
+# Trainfuck.py

-Trainfuck is a interpreter based on the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, but the Trainfuck language differs in a few ways:
+Trainfuck.py is a interpreter that interprets the Trainfuck language which is derived from the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, but the Trainfuck language differs in a few ways: